MrAshleyOsborne/localgymclasses/README.md

 # Local Gym Class Booking System

 A responsive web application that allows users to browse, book, and cancel gym classes.
 The system also supports waitlists, automatically promoting users when spots become available.
-Built with HTML, CSS, and JavaScript, and deployed via GitHub Pages and Heroku.
+Built with HTML, CSS, and JavaScript, and deployed via GitHub Pages.

 ---